John-Otago/PhD-Plus/README.md

 - [Optional] **Nudge: The Final Edition** (RH Thaler & CR Sunstein, 2021, Penguin Books) || *Read it if you haven’t heard about ‘nudge’.*

 Goal-setting, decision-making, problem-solving, and risk-taking are all important and integral to our work and life.
 Read widely on these topics so you'll see the connections, but keep in mind that practice (real-life experience) is always more important than theoretical knowledge on paper.

+### 7.3 Blind Spots: The Overlooked & Undervalued
+Books to be added later.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)